52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 do you want to apply like, are the papers,

 Kimberly StarKey  25:43
 and they literally gave them to me, and I'm like, Oh, thanks.
 And I thought that I was gonna be able to walk out and just fill them out, like, well, I wasn't even gonna fill them out at all.
 I was gonna walk out I didn't want like, hurt their feelings.
 So you know.
 And then she like, gave me a pen and then a clipboard and stood there and watched me. and was like, you can sit right there at that desk.
 And so I'm like, oh, gosh, so then I filled it out thinking, Okay, in my mind, I'm like, I'll just give him the adoption papers.
 And then when they go to call me, and because I'm sure they'll have to review it, and like, talk to people, when they call me.
 I'll just tell them I'm sorry, something came up, and I can't actually have a dog anymore.
 But I was too embarrassed to like change my mind right then.
 So I just did it, gave her the thing.
-And she just like, took three seconds and looked at it and was like, Okay, look, okay, that'll
+And she just like, took three seconds and looked at it and was like, Okay, look, okay, that'll be $80.

 Rob Head  26:24
-be $80.
-Here's your best friend.
+Here's your new best friend.

 Kimberly StarKey  26:27
 Yeah.
 And then, and then I was like, I don't have $80.
 And I looked at my sister, and she's just handed me her credit card.
 I'm like, Okay.
 We got her.
 Yeah.
 But anyway, yeah, the whole point of that is that she really having that dog, I was in no place really to have a dog.
 But having that little dog was like having a heart on the outside of my body.
 And I could see if something wasn't good for me, if I was really stressed out, it would affect her.
 And the more happy the more happy that I was, the happier she was.
 And so that just started a whole thing of really, really assessing my life, and looking at what really actually brings me joy, and what what is a time to let go of.
 And so I ended up letting go of a lot of things.
 And it has been quite a crazy few years to say the least.
 But I let go over relationship I let go of where I live, I

 Rob Head  27:19
-teach and
+teaching

 Kimberly StarKey  27:21
 I let go of teaching.
 Yep, I let go of accompanying

 Rob Head  27:24
 I want to fast forward a little bit you you recorded several albums of your original music, to, to, you know, a not unreasonable level of acclaim.
 And you you got a lot of attention and some, you know, airplay and streams and all this stuff started happening for you.
 And and I know that you eventually started collaborating with various other artists and I want to talk about one in particular, you, you co wrote the fire within which is a contemporary double Piano Concerto with Jennifer Thomas, and, and that's it really well it did like debuted in the billboard classical music charts.
-And, you know, it did very, very well song of the classical Song of the Year and the 2021 International Music and Entertainment Awards.
+And, you know, it did very, very well song of the classical Song of the Year and the 2020 International Music and Entertainment Awards.
 It did great.
 So, wow.
 Tell us about that relationship and how that piece eventually came to be.
 And I would love to hear about how it came to be performed.
-Yeah, is that the intention is beginning.
+Yeah, is that the intention is beginning?

 Kimberly StarKey  28:27
 Yeah.
 Um, so so.
 So there's this word.
 It's called dialectic.
 And there's this form of therapy called dialectic behavioral therapy.
 And it's based on the premise that two opposites that seem mutually exclusive of each other can both be true.
 And so my whole music career has really been a dialectic where it's, it's definitely been filled with struggle and like, you know, just poverty and like, you know, just like Bankston, like, why isn't it you know, and struggle, all that.
 And on the on the flip side, it has been so amazing.
 And this is one of those projects that is just like art, I have to pinch myself like, is this really real?
 And, you know, like, a little background on that is that like, I was just this this, you know, nerdy internet fan of this girl, Jennifer Thomas for many, many years, probably for 10 years for the entire time that I was going to school and then

 Rob Head  29:24
-yeah, you're like fan girls.
+yeah, you're like a fan girl.
 Yeah,

 Kimberly StarKey  29:26
 I was a fan girl.
 And I was always like, gosh, if only I could you know, like this.
 She's doing what I exactly want to do, but in my own way, of course and, and so yeah, I ended up having a late night binge of Ellen DeGeneres videos and Jennifer Thomas and and like got wild you know, I mean, just like thinking you know, just in my

 Rob Head  29:45
-sort of dreamy range.
+sort of dreaming.

 Kimberly StarKey  29:46
 Yeah, dreaming and I, I'm like, you know what, I'm going to be really wild here.
 I'm going to email her or like, you know, reach out in some way.
 So I reached out and ended up you know, just all skip the all the details, but basically She ended up being this really nice person, she found out I played the piano and she listened to my music and she lo and behold, loved it.
 And we became like best friends where we're like, pretty much we talked every day now and why?
 Yep.
 And we, and then she eventually, and I didn't have any expectations, you know, right, um, of anything.
 I in fact, when we first like connected on the internet, I was like, Can I come up this weekend to your house and play the piano for you?
 Because I was determined.
 I was like, I just want to I want her to hear my music.
 And she said, No, because she's like, thinking probably this crazy girl.
 Yeah, like it's gonna be a stalker or something.